EduID-Mobile/Architecture-and-Requirements/version2/01-use-cases.md

 With the edu-ID Mobile App campus information apps can integrate also information for cooperation programms for personalising the user experience in the varying apps.
 If IT Systems support the same web-service protocols, even deeper integration of these apps for enriching the study experience of mobile students can get achieved.
 The different campus information apps could also rely on a unified user management that allows them to differentiate between students, staff, and visitors.

+### Mobile Web-applications

+Provided by HTW Chur (via Facebook).

+Recent versions of mobile operating systems allow apps to extend browser behavior.
+Facebook started in September 2016 to provide a browser extension on iOS that allows mobile users to authorize for browser apps via their Facebook app.

+With the edu-ID Mobile App users can handle OAuth2 authorizations to browser apps.
+Instead of being redirected to a login page, mobile users would simply authorize the browser app via the edu-ID Mobile App without having to enter their password.

 ## edu-ID Mobile App Ecosystem Stakeholders

 Human stakeholders play a key role in the process of machine-to-machine communication across trust domains.
 Therefore, the experience of integrating and using the infrastructure must not add complexity to the app development, system maintenance, or device usage.
 Four key stakeholders are identified for the architecture.